 Regardless of the original format, the encrypted user ID values are alphanumeric, with a maximum of 50 characters.

 By default, the

 %m match macro is encrypted at the Campaign Manager 360 advertiser level, meaning it may be different from your Data Transfer encryption.

 If your primary encryption for Data Transfer files is not designated as the Campaign Manager 360 advertiser level, then the

 %m macro will not match.
-That means that the same user would be identified differently in each case.
+That means that in each case, the same user would be identified differently.

-If you want these values to match in your Campaign Manager 360 account, you can make a request to your Google Marketing Platform representative.
+If you want these values to match in your Campaign Manager 360 account, contact your Google Marketing Platform representative.

 User ID = 0

 A user ID can = 0 for a variety of reasons, including but not limited to: